ljc2154/Rummy/README.md

 ### Scoring ###
 When a player goes out, the other players add up the value of all the cards still remaining in their hands, as follows:

-  *Face cards (K,Q,J) are worth 10 points each.
+* Face cards (K,Q,J) are worth 10 points each

-  *Aces are worth 1 point each.
+* Aces are worth 1 point each.

-  *Number Cards are worth their face value - for example a six is worth 6 points, a four is 4 points, and so on.
+* Number Cards are worth their face value - for example a six is worth 6 points, a four is 4 points, and so on.

-  *The total value of all the cards in the hands of the other players is added to the winner's cumulative score.
+* The total value of all the cards in the hands of the other players is added to the winner's cumulative score.

 The game continues with further deals until a player reaches the points target that was decided before the game began, or until the agreed number of deals has been played.